 What if you or your child was never issued a birth certificate?
 For millions of children around the world, the lack of this key document puts them at greater risk of abuse and leaves them without access to legal protection, healthcare, education, and other essentials.
-The Girls Count Act could help change this.
+The Girls Count Act will change this.

 One in three children — 230 million under the age of 5 — is significantly more vulnerable to abuse and exploitation and lack access to education and health services, all because they do not have a simple piece of paper: a birth certificate.

-According to Eaves, birth registration is a simple yet effective solution for reducing the vulnerability of children; but unfortunately, it often falls low on the list of a country’s priorities.
+Birth registration is a simple yet effective solution for reducing the vulnerability of children; but unfortunately, it often falls low on the list of a country’s priorities.

 Sometimes all that’s needed is a nudge or support from the U.S. government to help create a functioning birth registration system.